Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/maintain-axiasolar-parameters.md

 ### Precision

-DOT have 10 decimals of precision.
-In other words, 10 \*\* 10 (10,000,000,000 or ten billion) Plancks make up a DOT.
+SOLAR have 10 decimals of precision.
+In other words, 10 \*\* 10 (10,000,000,000 or ten billion) Plancks make up a SOLAR.

-The denomination of DOT was changed from 12 decimals of precision at block #1,248,328 in an event known as _Denomination Day_.
+The denomination of SOLAR was changed from 12 decimals of precision at block #1,248,328 in an event known as _Denomination Day_.
 See [Redenomination](redenomination) for details.